 Health Benefits of Purslane

-Child Development: Although research is still ongoing, early studies have shown that high levels of omega-3s in young children have resulted in a decrease in certain developmental disorders, including autism, ADHD, and other issues that affect millions of children across the world.
+Purslane may contain plenty of good fatty acids (omega-3s).
+Although research is still ongoing, early studies have shown that high levels of omega-3 fatty acids in the diet of young children may seem to decrease some of the signs and symptoms in certain developmental disorders, possibly including autism and ADHD.

-Skin Conditions: Along with gastrointestinal issues, purslane can treat a wide variety of skin conditions as well.
-The high levels of vitamin A, combined with the cocktail of compounds found in this “weed” mean that it can help to reduce inflammation on bee stings and snake bites when applied topically, but can also boost the healthy appearance of the skin, reduce wrinkles, and stimulate healing of skin cells to remove scars and blemishes when consumed.
+Purslane may help treat a wide variety of skin conditions as well.
+A study published in 2004 revealed that purslane leaves may contain high levels of vitamin A. This vitamin, combined with the cocktail of compounds found in this ‘weed’ means that it could help reduce inflammation when applied topically.
+When consumed it may aid in improving skin, reduce wrinkles, and stimulate the healing of skin cells to remove scars and blemishes.

-Strong Bones: The range of minerals present in purslane make it a healthy choice for people who want to protect their bones.
-Calcium, magnesium, iron, and manganese are all elements required to develop bone tissue and speed the healing process of the bones in our body.
-This can help you prevent osteoporosis, a common age-related condition that affects millions of people.
+The minerals present in purslane may make it a healthy choice for people who want to mitigate bone loss.
+Calcium, magnesium, iron, and manganese are all elements that may be required to develop bone tissue and speed the healing process of the bones.
+Purslane may also have anti-inflammatory potential that may aid in the prevention of osteoporosis, a common age-related condition that affects millions of people.

-A Final Word of Caution: The only potential downside that researchers have found about purslane is the relatively high content of oxalic acid, which can exacerbate the formation of oxalates in the body, which are what make kidney stones.
-If you already suffer from kidney stones, avoiding purslane might be a good idea.
-However, boiling purslane down in water causes a great deal of oxalic acid to be eliminated, without losing many of the other beneficial nutrients.
+Word of Caution: The only potential downside that researchers have found about purslane may have relatively high content of oxalic acid, which leads to the formation of kidney stones.
+If you already suffer from kidney stones, speak to a medical professional about consuming it.
+It should be noted that boiling it in water causes a great deal of oxalic acid to be eliminated, without losing many of the other beneficial nutrients.